benjaminhuanghuang/react-redux-study/_notes/redux.md

 - Using the same state through components that don't have a parent / child relationship is redundant and can require addition calls to a backend server

-## What is Redux
-Redux creates a global state which you can share between React components—no parent / child relationship required.

-When using Redux, you don't actually change the state, you create updated copies of the state that are then inserted into your React components.

 ## The Redux Store
 Redux places all of the components' state in one central location.
 This makes it accessible to all components without requiring a parent / child relationship.
 The central location in which we store the state is called a store.